NebulaModTeam/nebula/README.md

 ## Where can I get mod support?

-Please join our [Discord Server](https://discord.gg/UHeB2QvgDa) and ask your question in the `General` channel.
+Please join our [Discord Server](https://discord.gg/UHeB2QvgDa) and ask your question in the `support` channel.
 We have a really nice community that will be able to answer your questions.

 ## How can I play this mod?